thehonestscoop/site/content/docs/lemma chain/source.md

 ### CACHE_DURATION (default: 15)

-Results to `GET` endpoints are cached for a duration (in seconds) based on this setting.
+Results of `GET` endpoints are cached for a duration (in minutes) based on this setting.

 ### RATE_LIMIT (default 1.0)